 The Rural Development team supports GOED’s overall mission “to enhance quality of life by increasing Utah’s revenue base and improving employment opportunities” by connecting directly with rural businesses.
 The office offers a variety of resources, including state tax credits through the Enterprise Zone, Targeted Business Tax Credit, Non-Profit Tax Credit and the Recycling Market Development Zone.
 The Rural Fast Track grant offers a unique opportunity to rural companies who are investing in their businesses and hiring new employees.
 The new REDI Program gives grants to businesses creating new positions in small rural counties, providing opportunities for online remote workers.
 Additionally, in 2018, the Utah Rural Jobs Program will grow rural companies by working with select “Rural Investment Companies” to infuse capital into the business.

-Rural Economic Development Initiative (REDI)
+What is the Rural Economic Development Incentive (REDI) Grant?

 Potential Allocation Award Amounts: